The Lipid Compositions of Animal Tissues

 References: [a] Wood, R. and Harlow, R.D.
 Arch.
 Biochem.
 Biophys., 131, 495-501 (1969); DOI. [b] Holub, B.J. and Kuksis, A. J. Lipid Res., 12, 699-705 (1971); DOI. [c] Holub, B.J. and Kuksis, A. Adv.
 Lipid Res., 16, 1-125 (1978). [d] Colbeau, A. et al. Biochim.
 Biophys.
 Acta, 249, 462-492 (1971); DOI. [e] Connellan, J.M. and Masters, C.J.
 Biochem.
 J., 94, 81-84 (1965); DOI.

 In rat liver, only C16 and C18 fatty acids are found in significant amounts in the triacylglycerols, although most of the glycerophospholipids contain substantial proportions of the longer-chain polyunsaturated components.
-The phosphatidylcholine contains 50% of saturated fatty acids, while arachidonic acid constitutes 20% of the total, while the phosphatidylethanolamine has a similar proportion of saturated fatty acids, but somewhat less linoleic acid and correspondingly more of the C20 and C22 polyunsaturated fatty acids.
+The phosphatidylcholine contains 50% of saturated fatty acids, but arachidonic acid constitutes 20% of the total, while the phosphatidylethanolamine has a similar proportion of saturated fatty acids, but somewhat less linoleic acid and correspondingly more of the C20 and C22 polyunsaturated fatty acids.
 Characteristically, high proportions of stearic and arachidonic acids are present in phosphatidylinositol, and this is true for phosphatidylserine except that the 22:6(n-3) fatty acid substitutes for part of the arachidonic acid.
 Cardiolipin, which is mainly from the mitochondrial compartment, differs markedly from all the other glycerophospholipids in that the single fatty acid, linoleic acid, comprises 60% and often more of the total.
 The composition of the cholesterol esters tends to resemble that of phosphatidylcholine, but there is somewhat less stearic and more palmitic acid in the former.
 In comparing the corresponding lipids of other species, the same compositional trends in general are seen, although the absolute values may differ in part because of dietary factors.
 On the other hand, brain phospholipids are again distinctive in that they contain much higher proportions of docosahexaenoic acid especially in phosphatidylethanolamine.

 3. Fatty Acid Positional Distributions within Glycerolipid Molecules

-In addition to each glycerolipid class in a tissue having a distinctive fatty acid composition, each position of the glycerol moiety tends to have a unique fatty acid composition that is determined during the biosynthesis of a lipid by the specificities of various acyltransferases.
+In addition to each glycerolipid class in a tissue having a characteristic fatty acid composition, each position of the glycerol moiety tends to have a unique fatty acid composition that is determined during the biosynthesis of a lipid by the specificities of various acyltransferases.
 Again, the positional distributions of fatty acids in particular lipid classes can vary markedly between tissues and species and can have some metabolic importance.
 It should be noted that modern mass spectrometric methods cannot distinguish between positions sn-1 and sn-3 of a triacylglycerol, that is determine the 'stereospecific' distributions.
 Rather, they can only determine the composition of position sn-2 and the average of those of positions sn-1 and sn-3, which should be termed 'regiospecific' distributions.
 Stereospecific analysis of triacyl-sn-glycerols is technically daunting and requires a combination of chromatographic and enzymatic methodology.
 In contrast, mass spectrometric methods can now distinguish between the primary (sn-1) and secondary (sn-2) positions of glycerophospholipids.

 Stereospecific distributions of fatty acids in glycerolipids